Four Seasons Centre: Bay Street proposal

 A design competition was won by the postmodern project of Moshe Safdie.
 In 1988, the project was approved and the existing stores and government offices on the site were demolished.

-After a new NDP provincial government under Bob Rae was elected in 1990, inheriting a large deficit because of a recession, the CA$311 million project was deemed excessively costly.
+After a new Ontario New Democratic Party (NDP) provincial government under Bob Rae was elected in 1990, inheriting a large deficit because of a recession, the CA$311 million project was deemed excessively costly.
 The province was also dealing with the unexpectedly high CA$550 million cost of the SkyDome project.
 When the opera house corporation refused to modify the design to lower costs, the government withdrew its funding commitment two months after the election.
 In 1992, the province cancelled the project and the land was sold to developers.
-Two towers in the "Opera Place" development have been built on Bay Street, but as of June 2011, the rest of the property remains vacant.
+Two towers in the "Opera Place I and II" development have been built on Bay Street (1998), but as of June 2011, the rest of the property remained vacant until the Teahouse Condo was completed in 2020.